Anne of Denmark and contrary winds: Voyage to Scotland

 The King and Queen of Scots attended the wedding of Elisabeth of Denmark.

 Chancellor Maitland wrote to the kirk minister of St Giles' in Edinburgh, Robert Bruce, that "expert mariners and skilful pilots" were required for the return to Scottish waters.
 King James sent the royal master of work, William Schaw to Edinburgh to make preparations for the return.
 He asked the Provost of Edinburgh, John Arnot, to provide Schaw with the "many good craftsmen" necessary to complete the repairs at the Palace of Holyroodhouse.
 At Kronborg in April, aware of the usual uncertainties of weather at sea, James VI wrote "in deadest calms ye know sudden and perilous puffs and whirlwinds will arise".
 Anne wrote in French, in the album amicorum of Dietrich Bevernest, "Tout gist en la main de Dieu", All is in the hand of God.

 The couple attended the marriage of Elisabeth of Denmark and Henry Julius, Duke of Brunswick-Lüneburg on 19 April.
 Additional ships, including the Angel of Kirkcaldy were hired in Scotland for the return voyage.
 They sailed back to Scotland on 21 April.
-Their fleet included the Marie Gallant of Dundee and the James Royall of Ayre.
+Their fleet included the Marie Gallant of Dundee and the James Royall of Ayr.

 According to David Calderwood, the Scottish Justice Clerk, Lewis Bellenden, had been sent to England to ask for English ships to assist the returning Scottish royal fleet.
 There were rumours that an English fleet of 10 ships had been seen off North Berwick, intending to intercept the Scottish royals.
 The English ambassador Robert Bowes was anxious to quash these rumours which threatened the amity between England and Scotland, and he stopped the Privy Council of Scotland sending a fast pinnace to warn the king of this false rumour.

 James VI and Anne of Denmark arrived at the Shore of Leith early in the morning of 1 May 1590.
 They stayed first at the King's Wark before going to the Palace of Holyroodhouse.
+Elizabeth I wrote to Anne, congratulating her for escaping the "doubtful hazard of the sea".

+James VI wrote to the Lords Deputies of Council who ruled Denmark as guardians of Christian IV on 25 May 1590, with his resolve to "maintain perpetually and inviolably" the connection between the nations.